 In a real class, you have a teacher who can identify your mistakes in real time and correct them.
 This is a huge advantage when learning grammar and pronunciation.

-You’ll also make friends who are also learning French.
-Even when the class is over, you can stay in touch with them and practice speaking or writing together.
-Languages were meant for communication!
+You’ll also make friends who are learning French.
+You can stay in touch with them even when class ends and practice speaking or writing together.

-There are many ways you can go abroad besides being a tourist.
-For example, you could:
+There are many ways you can go abroad besides being a tourist, such as:

 - Teach English in France temporarily.
 If you’re looking for something more long-term, you could even contact English schools in France and see if they’re hiring for permanent positions.
 Websites like GoAbroad are a great place to start finding information.

 - Find temporary work through websites like Workaway or HelpX.
-If you want to learn French while also picking up another skill—anything from hotel management to beekeeping to sustainable farming—this is the option for you.
+If you want to learn French while also picking up another skill—anything from hotel management to beekeeping to sustainable farming—this option is for you.

 - Search for work as an au pair.
-This is a great option if you love kids.
+This is an excellent option if you love kids.
 Check out AuPairWorld to get the ball rolling.

-- Depending on where you’re from, consider applying for a French working holiday visa.
+- Consider applying for a French working holiday visa.
 This is a fantastic way to immerse yourself in the day-to-day life of France.

-You’ve surely heard that immersion is crucial to language learning.
-All this means is that you should try to incorporate French into every aspect of your life, wherever possible.
-During your commute, at work, while browsing on your phone—wherever.
+Try to incorporate French into every aspect of your life, wherever possible.
+During your commute, at work, while browsing on your phone—whenever!